Asahi Gakuen: Curriculum

 In 1986 Kimiko Lin, the assistant principal of the West Los Angeles campus, stated that the school puts its emphasis on classwork instead of homework to avoid overburdening students who have other commitments; therefore, the school sometimes gives homework.
+However, in recent years, the homework level has increased significantly given a week's curriculum in Japan is covered in one day of class on Saturday and through homework and self study.

 Employees

 As of 1987, Asahi Gakuen had 47 faculty members.
 The school's administrators are visiting employees from Japan, credentialed by The Ministry of Education of Japan (Monbusho).
 The ministry recommends which employees come to teach at Asahi Gakuen.

 Student body

 In 1986 Hiroshi Matsuoka, the Japan Business Association of Southern California executive director, stated that 85% of the about 3,500 Japanese nationals working for Japanese companies in the Los Angeles metropolitan area sent children to Asahi Gakuen.